About

 Matt ran for City Council in 2020 for District 10 with a focus on improving the quality of life in our neighborhoods by making City Hall responsive and accountable, especially for public safety, infrastructure and cleaning up our streets.
 Despite having two opponents, Matt won outright in the March primary election with nearly 60% of the vote.

-Since his election, Matt has made good on his promises.
+On the city council Matt made good on his promises.

-While Matt is proud of the work he and his team have done to represent the residents of District 10 in a short time, he has become acutely aware of the dysfunction at City Hall that prevents our biggest problems from being solved.
-Matt has decided to run for Mayor to force the Council and the bureaucracy to focus on the key problems facing our community, such as homelessness, trash, crime and traffic, and to pursue common sense solutions that are both affordable and effective.
+After taking office as a City Councilmember, Matt became acutely aware of the dysfunction at City Hall that prevents our biggest problems from being solved.
+He decided to run for Mayor to force the Council and the bureaucracy to focus on the key problems facing our community, such as homelessness, trash, crime and traffic, and to pursue common sense solutions that are both affordable and effective.

 Matt, and his wife Silvia, live in the West Santa Teresa Foothills neighborhood, where they are raising their two young children, Nina and Luke.
 They are members of Holy Spirit Church.